CUBRID/cubrid-manual/en/admin/config.rst

 **add_column_update_hard_default** is a parameter used to configure whether or not to provide the hard_default value as the input value for a column when you add a new column to the **ALTER TABLE ...
 ADD COLUMN** clause.

 If a value for this parameter is set to yes, enter a new input value of a column as a hard default value when you have **NOT NULL** constraints but no **DEFAULT** constraints.
 If the parameter value is set to no, enter **NULL**, even if **NOT NULL** constraints exist.
 If a value for this parameter is set to yes and there is no hard default value for the column type to add, an error message will be displayed and a roll-back occurs.
-For the hard default for each type, see the `CHANGE Clause <#syntax_syntax_def_alttable_chang_3554>`_ of the **ALTER TABLE** statement.
+For the hard default for each type, see the :ref:`change-column` of the **ALTER TABLE** statement.

 .. code-block:: sql